ncbi/cxx-toolkit/pages/ch_config.md

 #### Using the Toolkit with Visual C++

-This section dissusses the following examples of how to use the Toolkit with Windows:
+This section discusses the following examples of how to use the Toolkit with Windows:

 -   [Start a New Project That Uses the Toolkit](#ch_config.Start_a_New_Project_)